The Makhad Trust

 Working Journeys

 You can join one of the magical working journeys in Sinai by visiting the Makhad Trust website for information or by contacting Helen.
-The next working journey is to build a Dam in the high mountains near St Katherines from in April next year.
+The next working journey is to build a Dam in the high mountains near St Katherines in April 2026 led by me.
 The dam will help to provide much needed water for 30 Bedouin families.
-This is an open journey for anyone to join led by Rachel Devas and Dick Stainer, two of our trustees.
+This is an open journey for anyone to join.
 See the Makhad Trust website for more information.

 Retreats

-The next Retreat to Sinai in April 2013, will be part of the SKGR journey which includes building a dam.
-This will be a repeat of the journey they made last April.
+Occasionally retreat journeys are organised, usually to the desert outside of the mountainous area.
 The desert has been a special place for those seeking spiritual connection – it is a journey into the desert silence and our own souls.
-Mystics, prophets and hermits have been leading lives of devotion in the fantastically beautiful Sinai desert for hundreds of years.
+Mystics, prophets and hermits have been leading lives of devotion in the amazingly beautiful Sinai desert for hundreds of years.
 The beauty and the emptiness of the landscape give us the space we need to reconnect with ourselves.
+If you are interested in bringing a party of people for a retreat, please get in touch with me.